Kiranjith83/SA/SA.md

 - KMS can use CloudHSM via Custom Key Stores (FIPS 140-2 Level 3)
 - KMS manages customer master keys (CMK), which are created in a region and never leave the region or KMS.
 - They can encrypt or decrypt data **utp 4 KB**.
+  - Now to encrypt a data which is more than 4KB we have to use DEK (Data Encryption Keys).
 - By default KMS is capable of performing cyrptographic operations on Data upto 4 KB in size using CMKs
 - Any form of encryption in AWS uses KMS.
 - Types of CMK